You built the man cave of your dreams in this nice big pole barn, but something’s just not quite right.

 No, you shouldn’t and no it won’t.
 Here’s why.

 RetroFoam of Michigan doesn’t just insulate homes – we’ve insulated our fair share of pole barns too.
-Just like in a house, there are a lot of good reasons why you want that old fiberglass out of there.
+Just like in a house, there are a lot of good reasons why removing old fiberglass insulation is in your best interest.
 The biggest being that spray foam and fiberglass aren’t friends and they don’t play nice together.
 Injection foam is a little more forgiving, but we’ll get into those specifics in a minute.

-In our continued efforts to educate homeowners like you, we’re gonna explain why the fiberglass needs to be removed before you have spray foam installed in your pole barn.
+In our continued efforts to educate homeowners like you, we’re gonna explain why removing fiberglass insulation before you have spray foam installed in your pole barn is so important.

 Why Remove Fiberglass Insulation from the Pole Barn?